zshehri/CTU/README.md

 - Establishing a secure connection to your PVWA, and credentials will be handled as a PSCredentials Object (following the [best practice](https://social.technet.microsoft.com/wiki/contents/articles/4546.working-with-passwords-secure-strings-and-credentials-in-windows-powershell.aspx))
 - Navigating through common options with a simple menu.
 - Importing bulk changes from an Excel file (```import-csv``` cmdlet used for .csv, custom function created for .xls & .xlsx)
-- Confirming the number of changes before execution.
+- Confirming the number of changes before executing them.
 - Generating logs to the [Logs](https://github.com/zshehri/CTU/tree/master/Logs) folder of all changes made via CTU.

 ## Requirements

-- PowerShell version 3.0 or above - (check your PS version using ```$PSVersionTable.PSVersion``` in PowerShell), install/update PowerShell using this [guide](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell)
+- PowerShell version 4.0 or above - (check your PS version using ```$PSVersionTable.PSVersion``` in PowerShell), install/update PowerShell using this site [Windows Management Framework](https://www.microsoft.com/en-us/download/details.aspx?id=54616)
 - CyberArk version 9.7 or above - update using the official [CyberArk documentation](https://www.cyberark.com/resources) (may the force be with you!)
 - Enable CyberArk PAS REST API/Web Service
 - Make sure you have the appropriate permissions to the Vaults/Safes you want to change